 Your military service may have earned you the equivalent of college credit.
-This can reduce your time to degree and any costs you may have associated with your degree program.
+This can reduce the time it takes to earn your degree and any costs you may have associated with your degree program.
 To find out if any of your credits transfer, you'll need to:

 - Step 1